-According to the Energy Saving Trust, over 40% of all households and small businesses in the UK have smart meters already installed, and every home and office in England, Scotland and Wales should be offered one by mid-2025.
+According to the Energy Saving Trust, over 60% of all households and small businesses in the UK have smart meters already installed, and every home and office in England, Scotland and Wales should be offered one by mid-2025.
+The UK government has set the goal to have smart meters installed in 74.5% of homes and 69% of small businesses by the end of 2025.